continuedev/amplified.dev/index.md

 Like DevOps, this is a practice that requires the whole team.
 You need to make sure to design your AI software development system with an [architecture of participation](https://web.archive.org/web/20120208001626/http://www.oreillynet.com/pub/a/oreilly/tim/articles/architecture_of_participation.html) in mind.
 When anyone on your team gets a wrong / bad suggestion from the system, they should be able to do something about it.
 This is critical because these systems are so often wrong today.

-But this is only possible if each developer has the opportunity and ability to participate in the creation and maintenance of the system.
+But this is only possible if each developer has the opportunity to participate in the creation and maintenance of the system.
 If this true, then over time, the system will increasingly help construct and maintain the software you create within your organization, while the developers who previously did that work shift more time to working on the system itself.

 ### 2. Enable the right models for the job

-Amplified developers need to have the freedom to use and reuse the right models and components to automate tasks in their job.
+Amplified developers need freedom to use and reuse the right models and components to automate tasks.

 **Actions to take now**